SumoSumir/kata-na/ADR/ADR_02_AI_DRIVEN_RELOCATION_INCENTIVES.md

 ### Architecture Components

 **1. Demand Forecasting Engine**
+- **Real-time prediction:** Forecast demand at 15-minute intervals for each 500m grid cell in each city
 - **ML Platform:** AWS SageMaker for model training and deployment
 - **Model:** XGBoost gradient boosting trained on historical booking data
 - **Input features:**